Temür Khan: Reign

 Temür was opposed to imposing any additional fiscal burden on the people.
 Exemptions from levies and taxes were granted several times for part or all of the Yuan.
-After his enthronement, Temür exempted Khanbaliq (Dadu, modern Beijing) and Shangdu from taxes for a year.
+After his enthronement, Temür exempted Dadu (modern Beijing) and Shangdu from taxes for a year.
 He also exempted the Mongol commoners from taxation for two years.
 In 1302 he prohibited the collection of anything beyond the established tax quotas.
 The financial state of the government deteriorated, however, and the draining of monetary reserves greatly weakened the credibility of the paper currency system.
 Corruption among officials of the Yuan became a problem.

 In his 1303 decree, Temür noted that low salaries for officials hinder honesty and suggested adding "salary rice".
 The Central Secretariat decided to increase salaries for clerks by providing one sheng of rice for each liang of salary notes.
 Officials earning ten to twenty-five liang would receive one dan of rice, with additional sheng given for higher amounts.
 In non-rice producing areas, officials received an extra twenty-five liang of Zhongtong notes for each dan of rice due.

 During the last years of Temür, a peace among the Yuan dynasty and the western Mongol khanates (Golden Horde, Chagatai Khanate, Ilkhanate) was achieved around 1304 after the Kaidu–Kublai war that had lasted for more than 30 years and caused the permanent division of the Mongol Empire.
 Temür Khan was recognized as their nominal suzerain.
 While the peace itself was short-lived and the war soon resumed, this established the nominal supremacy of the Yuan dynasty over the western khanates that lasted for a few decades.